Rate limiting and frequency capping

 Setting a maximum impression cap

-For in-app messages and Content Cards, you can control marketing pressure by setting a maximum number of impressions that will be displayed to your user base, after which Braze will not send down more messages to your users.
-However, it is important to note that this cap is not exact.
 New Content Cards and in-app message rules are sent down to an app on session start, meaning that Braze can send a message to the user before the cap is hit, but by the time the user triggers the message, the cap has now been hit.
 In this situation, the device will still display the message.

 For example, let’s say you have a game with an in-app message that triggers when a user beats a level, and you cap it at 100 impressions.
 There have been 99 impressions so far.
 Alice and Bob both open the game and Braze tells their devices that they are eligible to receive the message when they beat a level.
 Alice beats a level first and gets the message.
-Bob beats the level next, but since his device has not communicated with Braze servers since his session started, his device is unaware that the message has met its cap and he will also receive the message.
+Bob beats the level next, but because his device hasn’t communicated with Braze servers since his session started, his device is unaware that the message has met its cap and he will also receive the message.
 However, when an impression cap has been hit, the next time any device requests the list of eligible in-app messages, that message will not be sent down and will be removed from that device.

-Rate limiting and Canvas components
+Rate limiting and A/B testing

 Delivery speed rate limiting

-For instance, if you are trying to send out 75,000 messages with a 10,000 per minute rate limit, the delivery will be spread out over 8 minutes.
-Your campaign will deliver 10k for each of the first seven minutes, and 5,000 over the last minute.
-Be wary of delaying time-sensitive messages, however, with this form of rate limiting.
-If the segment contains 30 million users but we set the rate limit to 10,000 per minute, a large portion of the user base won’t receive the message until the following day.
+Be wary of delaying time-sensitive messages with this form of rate limiting.
+If the segment contains 30 million users but we set the rate limit to 10,000 per minute, a large portion of your user base won’t receive the message until the following day.

 Rate limiting and Connected Content retries